 The first ICM took place in Zurich, Switzerland in 1897.
-The ICM 2010 in Hyderabad, India is No. 26 in what has become the foremost series of mathematical gatherings worldwide.
+The ICM 2014 in Seoul, South Korea is No. 27 in what has become the foremost series of international mathematical gatherings.
 IMU considers the organization of the ICMs as its most important activity.
 An ICM should reflect what is going on in mathematics in the world at that time, present the best work of all mathematical subfields and different regions of the world, and thus point to the future of mathematics.
-The invited speakers at an ICM are carefully selected by an outstanding program committee which is supported by section panels.
-They are mathematicians of the highest quality who are able to present current research to a broad mathematical audience.
-The proceedings of all International Congresses have been digitized and they will be made freely available during 2010.
-The book of Guillermo Curbera, Mathematicians of the world, unite!, AK Peters, 2009, provides a lively historical perspective of the ICMs.
+The invited speakers at an ICM are carefully selected by an outstanding program committee, which is supported by section panels.
+These speakers are mathematicians of the highest quality, able to present current trends of research to a broad mathematical audience.